sodewumi/calendar/README.md

 pip install -r requirements.txt
 ```

-Then, run the server:
+Then, run the server in the app/ directory:

 ```
-python server.py
+python app.py
 ```

 Navigate to `localhost:5000` in your browser to start using the Calendar.